jpaquay/netdevbe/README.md

 * Cloud  Architect for Belgian Federal and Regional Governments, EU institutions and NATO

 #### Systems Engineer @ Cisco; June  2006 - August 2018
-* Since 2014: Solutions Architect for EU institutions and NATO.
+* From 2014 to 2018: Solutions Architect for EU institutions and NATO.
 In this role I have achieved deep customer intimacy and built many close relationships with key stakeholders.
 I acted there  as the key technical influencer for numerous multi-millions deals.
 * From 2010 to 2014: Technical Lead for the Collaboration team with major influence on key deals across large enterprise and public sector verticals.
 * From 2007 to 2010: Generalist Systems Engineer for public sector, handling both federal, regional and local government as well as healthcare and education customers.
 * From 2006 to 2007: Associate Systems Engineer; traineeship with intense technical and soft skills training followed by field trips offering  various real-life experience.